In this article, we are going to learn Functional Testing in detail. After you finished reading this blog post, you will learn the following.

 Repeated testing of an already tested program, after modification, to discover any defects introduced or uncovered as a result of the changes in the software being tested or in another related or unrelated software components.

 It is also known as pre-production testing.
 This is done by the end users along with the testers to validate the functionality of the application.
 After successful acceptance testing.
 Formal testing conducted to determine whether an application is developed as per the requirement.
 It allows the customer to accept or reject the application.
 Types of acceptance testing are Alpha, Beta & Gamma.

 Black Box Testing is a software testing method in which testers evaluate the functionality of the software under test without looking at the internal code structure.
 This can be applied to every level of software testing such as Unit, Integration, System and Acceptance Testing.

 Functional testing can be done in the following methods.

 Requirements Based Testing contains all the functional specifications which form a basis for all the test cases written.

-Business Scenarios Based Testing contains the information about how the system will be perceived from perspective of business process.
+Business Scenarios Based Testing contains information about how the system will be perceived from the perspective of the business process.

 Functional Testing vs Non-Functional Testing

-Earlier we have discussed the difference between functional testing and non functional testing.
-Check this post for detailed explanation.
+Earlier we have discussed the difference between functional testing and non-functional testing.
+Check this post for a detailed explanation.